charliemarketplace/everything-applied-ds/README.md

 ### 12. **Market-Making Models (Bid-Ask Spread)**
 Maintaining balanced book by adjusting prices based on flow.
 Used for: dynamic line movement.
-- **Your hook:** "AMM mechanics in DeFi are essentially automated market-making"

 ### 13. **No-Arbitrage Pricing**
 Ensuring no combination of picks guarantees profit.
 Used for: correlated pick validation, parlay pricing consistency.
-- **Your hook:** "Prevented arbitrage in DeFi protocol design"

 ### 14. **Implied Probability Conversion**
 Converting multipliers/odds to probabilities: